 Place 2 T butter in a small bowl and microwave for 10 seconds to soften.
 Add the cooked garlic.

-In the thicker side of the chicken breast, cut a 1 inch slot and then with your finger create a pocket inside the breast without causing another hole.
+In the thicker side of the chicken breast, cut a 1-inch slot and then with your finger create a pocket inside the breast without causing another hole.

 Reserve about a teaspoon of the butter/garlic mixture and then add 1/2 of the remaining mixture to each pocket and spread it around the pocket.
 Brush the remaining butter mixture on the skin of the breast.
-Prep a baking pan by lining with aluminum foil and a baking grate sprayed with PAM.
+Prep a baking pan by lining with aluminum foil and a baking rack sprayed with PAM.

-Place on prepared pan lined with aluminum foil and a rack sprayed with PAM.
+Place on a prepared pan lined with aluminum foil and a rack sprayed with PAM.
 Season the top with 7:2:2 seasoning.
 (See link here) If you don’t have that then a sprinkle of garlic salt and pepper.

 Bake in 400 degrees oven until internal temp of 165.
 About 45 minutes depending on the size of the breast.
 Allow to set for 10 minutes before serving.